MikeHopley/ftl-ships-strategy/index.md

 Alternative offence is still a priority, and possibly before upgrading shields.

 Rock Plating sells for 30, Hull Missile for 22, Explosive Replicator for 20.
 Teleporter costs 85.

+Keeping the Artemis lets you sneak hacking past defence drones.
+Bear this in mind for the flagship.

 ## Rock B